thomvaill/log4brains/README.md

 ## License

 This project is licensed under the Apache 2.0 license, Copyright (c) 2020 Thomas Vaillant.
-For more information see [LICENSE](LICENSE) file.
+See the [LICENSE](LICENSE) file for more information.